baptisteba/FreeMobNotifier/README.md

 The application uses **@seald-io/nedb**, a lightweight file-based database that is fully compatible with the MongoDB API but doesn't require a separate database server.
 All data is stored in the `./data` directory:

 - `settings.db`: Stores Free Mobile API credentials
-- `messages.db`: Stores all messages (immediate, scheduled, and recurring)
+- `messages.db`: Stores all messages (immediate, scheduled, recurring, and history)

+### 📊 Message Data Structure

+The system intelligently manages different types of messages:

+**Recurring Messages** (`status: 'pending'`):
+- Original scheduling templates that remain active
+- Contain recurrence configuration (daily, weekly, monthly)
+- Updated with `lastSent` timestamp after each successful send
+- Never change to "sent" status to maintain recurring schedule

+**History Entries** (`status: 'sent'`):
+- Individual records created for each successful message delivery
+- Linked to original recurring message via `originalRecurringMessageId`
+- Sorted by actual send time for chronological history display
+- Include exact timestamp when message was delivered

+**One-time Messages**:
+- Single messages that change from "pending" to "sent" when delivered
+- No separate history entries needed

-This approach makes the application much easier to set up and run without external dependencies.
+This approach makes the application much easier to set up and run without external dependencies while providing complete message tracking.

+### 🎯 Benefits of the Enhanced Message System

+**Complete History Tracking**:
+- Every message sent (recurring or one-time) appears in history
+- Chronological order shows exactly when each message was delivered
+- Easy to track frequency and success of recurring messages

+**Persistent Scheduling**:
+- Recurring messages continue working indefinitely
+- No need to recreate schedules after each send
+- Clear separation between active schedules and delivery history

+**Improved Organization**:
+- **Scheduled view**: Shows active recurring schedules
+- **History view**: Shows all delivered messages
+- **Smart filtering**: Find specific messages easily

 ## 🐳 Docker Deployment